apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Caitlin Clark saluted by LeBron James for breaking college basketball record**
+**‘Dune 2’ Box Office: 5 Takeaways From the Sequel’s Heroic Opening Weekend**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-68468912).
+You can read more about it [here](https://variety.com/2024/film/news/dune-2-box-office-analysis-opening-weekend-timothee-chalamet-1235928762/).

 ## Requirements
 - Python 3.8